 Before my wise mother passed this year, she reminded all of us that life is for the living.
 Grieving doesn’t have to be done alone, it can and should be shared with loved ones and friends.

-This Month’s Free Gift is
+This Month’s Meditation is

 Unify!
 A Soul Retrieval Meditation

 Performing a soul retrieval for yourself after a big loss is one way to heal yourself and your planet.

 Please remember, when you leave a part of yourself behind it is a form of survival; there is no reason to condemn yourself or any other family member for doing this.